hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 ## Priority Calculation

 The priority value and presence in ‘Team Queue’ or individual ‘Agent queue’ is calculated based on the below metrics:
-- New user or returning user
-- Existing Conversation or New Conversation
-- Bot involvement in business, and no previous assigned agent
+- New User: The user has started a new conversation, and there are no previous conversations.
-  - **If the bot is present and can handle the query** then the conversation continues
+  - **If the bot is present and can handle the query** then the conversation continues with bot.
-  - **If the bot breaks and human assistance is enabled for business** then the conversation is transferred to default team
+  - **If the bot breaks and human assistance is enabled for business** then the conversation is transferred to default team.
   - **If a bot flow triggers human assistance**, then the conversation is assigned to the default team, unless a particular team was specified via the integration function.
-  - **If Bot breaks and human assistance is disabled for business** then the Bot break message or the outlier message as defined on [Business Manager](https://docs.haptik.ai/bot-builder/basic/business) is sent as a message by the bot
+  - **If the bot breaks and human assistance is disabled for business** then the bot break message as defined on [Business Manager](https://docs.haptik.ai/bot-builder/basic/business) is sent as a response on the bot.
+  - **If no bot present and human assistance is enabled for business** then the conversation is directly assigned to the default team.
-- Returning user and new conversation
+- Returning User: The user has started a new conversation, and there are previous conversations.
+  - If a bot is present
+    - Conversations starts with the bot.
+    - No relation with the agent of the previous conversation.
+  - If no bot present
     - If the agent to whom this user spoke to earlier is currently online, we assign this conversation to the same agent.
     - If the agent to whom this user spoke to earlier is currently offline, we clear the relation between this user and agent, and allocate the chat to the next available agent.

-  - When an agent logs out, we clear the relation between this agent and all users he/she might have interacted with earlier.
+> When an agent logs out, we clear the relation between this agent and all users he/she might have interacted with earlier.

 Apart from the above, one can choose between the two **Chat Assignment Algorithms** on Smart Agent Chat, you can read more about it [here (https://docs.haptik.ai/agent-chat/chat-assignment).